Builder Compensation

 Every unit claim must correspond to visible output.
 Code has git commits and PRs.
 Design has files and mockups.
 Legal has documents produced.
 Strategy has written proposals and documented decisions.
 You cannot claim hours without corresponding artifacts.

-Permanently public, retroactively challengeable:
+Permanently public, time-bounded challenges:

 Market-rate sanity check: